 - Art History/Criticism Minor

-- Master of Art – Art History or Studio Art (MA)
+- Master of Art with Concentrations in Art History or Studio Art (MA)

 - Master of Fine Arts - in Ceramics, Drawing, Painting, Photography, Printmaking, and Sculpture (MFA)

 Q: Do I need to have a portfolio?

 A: Freshmen: A portfolio review is not a requirement for admission at the freshman level for inclusion in the BA program.
 Students may submit a portfolio in challenge foundations courses (105, 106 and/or 108).
 The submitted portfolio should be 8-10 digital images that represent work of the quality the school would expect of a student who successfully completed the course being challenged.
 In order for a student to be considered a Bachelor of Fine Arts candidate, the student must successfully pass the BFA Review, which is held each semester.
 Generally this occurs during their third year of study.

 Transfer students: Please contact the School of Art to schedule a transcript review.

 Graduate Students: Graduate applicants must send a portfolio with their application.
 This is a disc which includes the resumé, statement, and inventory list as a Microsoft Word document or PDF file and a digital portfolio of 20 images using JPEG, 300 dpi, 6” high maximum, collated in a named folder or in a Power Point presentation.
 All portfolios will be viewed on a MAC platform.
 This should be mailed directly to the School of Art, 32 Campus Drive, FA 205, Missoula Montana, 59812.
 We strongly recommend a campus visit.

 Q: I would like to minor in Studio Art and/or Art History/Criticism.
 Can I do this?

 Q: May I visit the School of Art?